 It is the USB intelligent sensor IC- cellwise-semi CW3002F.

 It is the PD output controller- Weltrend WT6630p.

 The USB output protects two sides of the daughterboard.

 It is the single chip – LGT8P22A.

 Two sides of the USB Type-C port’s daughterboard.

 The USB Type-C output protects MOS.
 NCE30P15S.

 After using the Power-Z to start the fast charge mode, we find that four USB ports only support Apple BC1.2.

-Use the Power-Z to start the USB Type-C port’s PD mode, and the results shows the maximum currents that different voltage supports under the PD mode.
+Use the Power-Z to start the USB Type-C port’s PD mode, and the results show the maximum currents that different voltage supports under the PD mode.
 The results keep the same with the specification on the package.

 Use the Power-Z to start fast charge mode, and we find that the USB Type C port doesn’t support popular fast charge modes.